gerencianet/gn-api-sdk-node/README.md

 A nodejs module for integration of your backend with the payment services provided by [Gerencianet](http://gerencianet.com.br).

 :warning: **This module is under development and is based on the new API that Gerencianet is about to release.
-I won't work in production by now.**
+It won't work in production by now.**

 [![Build Status](https://travis-ci.org/franciscotfmc/gn-api-sdk-node.svg?branch=master)](https://travis-ci.org/franciscotfmc/gn-api-sdk-node)
 [![Code Climate](https://codeclimate.com/github/franciscotfmc/gn-sdk-api-node/badges/gpa.svg)](https://codeclimate.com/github/franciscotfmc/gn-sdk-api-node)